COUNTRY MUSIC" BY KEN BURNS FEATURES SEVIERVILLE, TENNESSEE'S OWN DOLLY PARTON

 Watch “Country Music”

-“Country Music” will stream for free and be available on all station-branded PBS platforms, including PBS.org and the PBS Video App, available on iOS, Android, Roku, Apple TV, Amazon Fire TV and Chromecast.
-PBS Passport members will be able to stream the entire series for a period of six months beginning Sunday, September 15.
+“Country Music” is available at PBS.org and on the PBS Video App, available on iOS, Android, Roku, Apple TV, Amazon Fire TV and Chromecast.

-“Country Music” will be available on Blu-ray and DVD in September 2019 from PBS Distribution at shopPBS.org.
+“Country Music” is also available on Blu-ray and DVD from PBS Distribution at shopPBS.org.
 The DVD and Blu-ray extras include a preview program, a behind-the-scenes look at how the film was made, and material gleaned from the hours of interviews.
 The series will also be available for digital download.

 Join the conversation online using #CountryMusicPBS.